 Increased globalisation brings both opportunities and threats.
 If North Harbour businesses are to maximise their growth opportunities within a global marketplace, without compromising the integrity of their business, customer database and intellectual property, they must have access to the latest cybersecurity training processes and resources.

 Through our relationship with key industry experts Netsafe and Microsoft, plus stakeholders such as the Department of Prime Minister and Cabinet (DPMC) and Unitec, we are able to provide our members with access to the latest cybersecurity best business practice knowledge.
-In addition to this information, which is published across our media platforms, we regularly host cybersecurity education workshops.

 We are committed to keeping you safe online.